 For the gyro

-Lay out a pita on a dinner plate and spread some of the tzatziki over the top and garnish with whatever condiments you like.
+Lay out a pita on a dinner plate and spread some of the tzatziki over the top, add some of the meat mixture over and garnish with whatever condiments you like.
 Pass more of the tzatziki at the table and get out that fork and knife!